 Spain is a Mediterranean country located on the Iberian Peninsula in Europe.
-Spanish territory, however, reaches into several other regions.
+Spanish territory, however, reaches several other regions.
 The Spanish mainland boasts extensive coastline to the south and east and borders the Mediterranean Sea.

 Spanish territory includes two vast archipelagos, or “chain of islands”.

 The regions of Ceuta and Melilla are on the African mainland.
-In addition, Spain possesses several small islands in the Alboran Sea, near the African coast.
+Also, Spain possesses several small islands in the Alboran Sea, near the African coast.
 Consequently, these are administrated by the City Council (Ayuntamiento) of the town of Almeria.
 As a member of the European Union, it is the only country to have a border with an African nation because of its proximity to Morocco.

 The pride of the Roman Empire

 Humans first appeared on the Iberian Peninsula around 35,000 years ago.
 The Iberian culture developed alongside ancient Phoenician, Greek and Carthaginian settlements.
 Spain fell under Roman rule around 200 BC.